Skip to main content

 Tags:

-Reading time: 5 minutes Suggest an edit
+Reading time: 5 minutes Suggest a change

 I'll be honest–I don't want to write this post, and for a multitude of reasons.
 Namely, I don't want to write this post because writing this post crystallizes the fact that this post needs to be written.
 I also feel just so wholly inadequate to put text on a screen regarding such an important topic… that my words won't do it justice, or won't hit the mark quite right.
 You know what, though?
 That's bullshit.
 Inaction in this case is guaranteed to be a demonstrably worse decision.
 My daughter deserves better.